slowernews/wisdom-tldr/README.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+don't be a dabbler.

+'«No» is no to one thing. «Yes» is no to a lot of things.'

 look at situations as systems. i help to create systems.
 Bad luck vs. bad planning